sendgrid/docs/first-timers.md

 4. To create a Pull Request, you’ll have to fill out a Commit Changes form.
 Follow the built-in template and provide information about any changes you have made to the page.
 Leave the default branch option and name.

 5. When done, click **Propose file change**.
 The Docs Team will be notified of your request.
-Once we are able to review the change, we will publish it to the site!
+Once we are able to review the change, we will publish it to the site!,and you'll grab a limited edition T-shirt..

 > All contributors to the SendGrid docs repo need to sign a CLA before their changes can be merged.